domeengine/dome/docs/modules/graphics.md

 ## Font

-DOME includes a built in fixed 8x8 pixel font, but you can also load and use fonts from TTF files stored on the file system.
+DOME includes a built-in fixed 8x8 pixel font, but you can also load and use fonts from TTF files stored on the file system.

 ### Static Methods
 #### `static load(name: String, path: String, size: Number): Font`